goharbor/harbor/docs/user_guide.md

 ![browse project](img/new_browse_project.png)

-There are two views to show repositories, listview and card view, you can switch between them by clicking the corresponding icon.
+There are two views to show repositories, list view and card view, you can switch between them by clicking the corresponding icon.

 ![browse repositories](img/browse_project_repositories.png)